AustinTSchaffer/Notebook/Coding Project Ideas/Coming Up With Ideas for a Side Project.md

 Monitization
-  - ADs?
+  - Advertisements?
 Depending on the content you're scraping, might not fall under fair use.
 Probably should check with a lawyer.
   - Web Archiving as a Service.
 Could try to sell the service to companies to use the app for monitoring their web deployments.

 ## Data Analysis and Prediction